diogogithub/gnu-social/INSTALL.md

 -----

-In order to host your GNU social instance, you'll need a domain, a server with a constant IP and `docker` and `docker-compose` installed on your system.
+In order to host your GNU social instance, you'll need a domain, a server with a constant IP and both `docker` and `docker-compose` installed on your system.

 Alternatively, for local hosting or development, behind a NAT, use a dynamic DNS solutions.
 I recommend you go to